 I was good at watching movies and reading books.
 So when I was preparing, I watched three to four movies every day for two straight months.
 I also read 50 novels in six months.

 It’s always about the compound effect.
 If you perform one activity again and again for a while, you will start seeing the results within a couple of months.

 2. Avoid Irrelevant Information

-One simple rule which will help you crack the exam is that you should be smart enough to study important subjects first, then less important topics and avoid not-so-important chunks of information all at once.
+One simple rule that will help you crack the exam is that you should be smart enough to study important subjects first, then less important topics and avoid not-so-important chunks of information all at once.

 There are so many teachers out there providing coaching.
 You can check all of them on YouTube.
 You can also opt for the study material and guidance we provide to English Literature students.
-Check it here.
+Check it out here.

 3. Don’t Look At The Subjects Too Long